On the Mordell-Weil Ranks of supersingular abelian varieties over $\mathbb{Z}_p^2$-extensions: Speculative remarks on multi-signed -adic -functions for p-adic L-functions for GSp(4) by Chris Williams

 \subsubsection{What is known?}

-For automorphic representations of $\mathrm{GSp}_4$ over $K$, even the existence of standard $p$-adic $L$-functions remains conjectural.
-We briefly mention some related work when the base field is $\Q$.
+For cohomological automorphic representations of $\mathrm{GSp}_4$ over $K$, the existence of standard $p$-adic $L$-functions is now known for appropriate non-critical slope refinements (those of `Shalika type' above), but only after transfer to $\mathrm{GL}_4$ (see \cite{WilliamsGL2nNF}).
+The signed theory has not yet been explored in this setting.

+We briefly also mention some related work when the base field is $\Q$, and where more is known.
 For cohomological representations $\Pi$ on $\mathrm{GSp}(4)/\Q$, standard $p$-adic $L$-functions for $\Pi$ have been constructed (after transfer to $\pi$ on $\mathrm{GL}(4)$) for Klingen-invariant eigensystems that correspond to non-ordinary, \emph{non-critical} $p$-refinements for $\mathrm{GL}(4)$ (see \cite{BDW20}).
-When $\pi$ is `good supersingular' at $p$, and there are two non-critical slope $p$-refinements $\tilde\pi_1$ and $\tilde\pi_2$ of $\pi$, recent work of \cite{Roc20} and \cite{LR-GL2n} constructs two signed $p$-adic $L$-functions attached to $\pi$.
+When $\pi$ is `good supersingular' at $p$, and there are two non-critical slope $p$-refinements $\tilde\pi_1$ and $\tilde\pi_2$ of $\pi$, the recent papers \cite{Roc20} and \cite{LR-GL2n} construct two signed $p$-adic $L$-functions attached to $\pi$.
 They use the unbounded $p$-adic $L$-functions $L_p(\tilde\pi_1)$ and $L_p(\tilde\pi_2)$ of \cite{BDW20}, and prove that

 where $L_p^\pm$ is a measure and $\mathrm{log}_\pi^\pm$ is Pollack's (unbounded) $\pm$-logarithmic distribution.
 The signed $p$-adic $L$-functions are then the measures $L_p^ \pm$.

 One might expect the existence of two more (critical slope) signed $p$-adic $L$-functions in this case.
 This is presently not known, but one can guess at the shape of this theory.
 There are two further critical slope $p$-refinements of $\Pi$, transferring to critical slope $p$-refinements $\tilde\pi_3$ and $\tilde\pi_4$ of $\pi$ via the process in \cite[\S5]{BDGJW}.
 In the `supersingular' setting above, these refinements can be shown to have the same slope for the $U_p$ operator defined by $\mathrm{diag}(p1_n,1_n)$; hence, if $\tilde\pi_3$ and $\tilde\pi_4$ are both non-critical (cf.\ \cite[Rem.\ 3.15]{BDW20}), then the corresponding $p$-adic $L$-functions constructed in Theorem 6.23 \emph{op.\ cit}.\ have the same growth property.
 One might reasonably expect (in line with \cite{Roc20, LR-GL2n}) that $L_p(\tilde\pi_3) \pm L_p(\tilde\pi_4)$ is of the form [measure]$^\pm$ $\times$ [explicit unbounded logarithmic distribution]$^\pm$.
 However, unlike in \cite{Roc20,LR-GL2n}, it is not possible to deduce this solely using the interpolative properties of $L_p(\tilde\pi_3)$ and $L_p(\tilde\pi_4)$ alone: the growth is too big, so there are insufficient critical $L$-values to uniquely determine $L_p(\tilde\pi_3)\pm L_p(\tilde\pi_4).$